Disclosure: This article may contain affiliate/compensated links at no extra cost to you, for more information you can read my disclaimer

 House sitting is a growing community, and with the rise of people working remotely, it is more popular than ever.

-At the forefront of the house-sitting revolution are Trusted House Sitters, a matchmaking service for homeowners and pet sitters, but is it worth it?
-Here is my honest opinion for trusted housesitter reviews.
+At the forefront of the house sit revolution are Trusted House Sitters, a matchmaking service for homeowners and pet sitters.

-This global website facilitates a mutual need for excellent pet care and authentic travel experiences.
+This global website facilitates a mutual need for excellent pet care while giving you an authentic travel experience.

 It sounds like a win-win so far, but how does this work in reality?
 What do homeowners and potential house sitters need to know before committing to becoming a member?